camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 You can restore the old behavior by passing the appropriate [configuration properties to the Spin process engine plugin][spin-config].

 [spin-config]: {{< ref "/user-guide/data-formats/configuring-spin-integration.md#configuration-properties-of-the-spin-plugin" >}}

+# Extended Camunda Run CORS configuration properties

+Version 7.17 of the Camunda Run distro brings new [CORS configuration properties][cors-properties].
+There are no changes in the existing CORS behavior.
+The new CORS configuration properties allow for additional parameters, like credentials support, to be set on the CORS Filter.

+[cors-properties]: {{< ref "/user-guide/camunda-bpm-run.md#cross-origin-resource-sharing" >}}